 As we know, bone health is a delicate balance dependent on both bone breakdown and bone building.
 The integrative and functional medicine practitioner should therefore target both bone formation and bone loss in patients at risk of low bone mineral density.

 There is a simple urine test that tells you more about your patient’s bone physiology—especially bone resorption.
 The Bone Resoprtion Test assesses two parameters, Pyridinium (PYD) and Deoxypyridinoline (DPD).
 Deoxypyridinoline is found predominantly in bone tissue, whereas pyridinoline is found in both bone and cartilage.
 As such, high levels of DPD crosslinks are released when bone is broken down (or resorbed).
-While this does not act as a diagnostic test for osteopenia or osteoporosis, these markers represent a functional assessment of bone metabolism and may be used to monitor bone resorption status and treatment efficacy.
+These markers represent a functional assessment of bone metabolism and may be used to monitor bone resorption status and treatment efficacy.

 Abnormally high pyridinium crosslinks in urine suggest increased cartilage, connective tissue, and/or bone resorption.
-For example, pyridinoline might be elevated secondary to rheumatoid arthritis, lupus and other connective tissue disorders, osteoarthritis, or chronic alcohol ingestion.
+For example, pyridinoline might be elevated secondary to autoimmune challenges or chronic alcohol consumption.

 Insight into both of these crosslinks can help identify early bone loss and inadequate bone metabolism and in turn provide lifestyle strategies to support bone architecture and cortical integrity.